-But the truth is that it’s better to put all the efforts into maintaining one active account, this will earn you more respect and followers in the long run.
+But the truth is that it’s better to put all the effort into maintaining one active account.
+This will earn you more respect and followers in the long run.

-You may think you’re smart by gaming the system but, you will end up building irrelevant and untargeted audience that will not care about what you’re doing, is this what you want?
+You may think you’re smart by gaming the system.
+Instead, you will end up building an irrelevant and untargeted audience that will not care about what you’re doing.
+Is this what you really want?

-Therefore, desist from indulging in such act, stay clean and build your audience legally, you will be happy at last.
+Therefore, desist from indulging in such acts, stay clean, and build your audience legally, you will be happy at last.

 5. Focusing All Your Marketing Efforts On Social Media

 I think this is the most important of it all.
-Most marketers put lots of efforts into building social media following forgetting they don’t own that property.
+Most marketers put lots of effort into building social media following forgetting they don’t own that property.

 I discovered that most people don’t know what success means when it comes to social media marketing.
-For the fact they’re getting lots of likes and comments on their campaigns to them, is a sign of success.
+The fact they’re getting lots of likes and comments on their campaigns to them is a sign of success.
 To me, it’s a sign of failure.

 I will tell you why shortly.

-A good social media marketer knows that social it’s only the first major point of call for their targeted audience to reach them, they understands that social media needs to lead to somewhere else.
+A good social media marketer knows that social it’s only the first major point of call for their targeted audience to reach them.
+They understand that social media needs to lead somewhere else.

-As a serious marketer, [bctt tweet=”Top 7 Social Media Mistakes That Make You Look Dumb” username=”InspireToThrive”] where you can transform them into paying customers.
+As a serious marketer, where you can transform them into paying customers.
 Apart from this, you’re only wasting your time and perhaps, money on social media.

 He lost a Facebook account that was making him lots of money.

-After that ugly experience, he advised that you should never rely on other people’s channel to obtain customers again.
-Check the screenshot below.
+After that ugly experience, he advised that you should never rely on other people’s channels to obtain customers again.